 The first run was scheduled to start on 23 September but was postponed one month because of engine bearing problems, and and all five of the craft finally got under way together during the evening of 26 October.
 Only Gay Viking reached Sweden, the other craft turning back because of bad weather and mechanical problems.
 By 31 October Gay Viking had returned with 40 tons of cargo, the normal load.
 During the next five months, eight further successful round trips were completed, bringing the total cargo carried over the period to 347.5 tons against the planned total of 400 tons.

 Over the same period of time, flights by aircraft carried 88 tons to the UK.

 The operations were not completed without loss, Master Standfast being captured by the Germans on 2 November before she had completed any round trip, while Nonsuch completed only one round trip as a result of breaking two crankshafts (centre engine on 24 December and port engine on 2 February 1944).
-Hopewell completed two trips but broke her centre engine crankshaft on 6 March, while the Gay Viking and Gay Corsair carried out three voyages but also suffered crankshaft problems: Gay Corsair damaged its centre unit on 8 March and Gay Viking her port unit on 17 March.
+Hopewell completed two trips but suffered the breaking of her centreline engine’s crankshaft on 6 March, while Gay Viking and Gay Corsair carried out three voyages but also suffered crankshaft problems: Gay Corsair damaged her central unit on 8 March and Gay Viking her port unit on 17 March.